Adriankhl/relativitization/README.md

 ### Prerequisite

-You need jdk 17 to build the game.
+It is recommended to use jdk 17 to build and run the game.

 There should be a `../relativitization-art/assets` directory.
 If not, create `../relativitization-art/assets` and copy the assets: